Supporting the operation of an automated material handling system • Control and supervision of technical equipment and systems • Preventive

 Dexterity.
-Electro-mechanical technicians must be able to use hand tools and soldering irons on small circuitry and electronic parts to create detailed electronic components by hand.
+Electro-mechanical technicians must use hand tools and soldering irons on small circuitry and electronic parts to create detailed electronic components by hand.

 Interpersonal skills.
-Electro-mechanical technicians must be able to take instruction and offer advice when needed.
+Electro-mechanical technicians must take instruction and offer advice when needed.
 In addition, they often need to coordinate their work with that of others.

 Logical-thinking skills.
-To carry out engineers’ designs, inspect designs for quality control, and assemble prototypes, electro-mechanical technicians must be able to read instructions and follow a logical sequence or a specific set of rules.
+To carry out engineers' designs, inspect designs for quality control, and assemble prototypes, electro-mechanical technicians must read instructions and follow a logical sequence or a specific set of rules.

 Math skills.
-Electro-mechanical technicians use mathematics for analysis, design, and troubleshooting in their work.
+Electro-mechanical technicians use math for analysis, design, and troubleshooting in their work.

 Mechanical skills.
-Electro-mechanical technicians must be able to apply the theory and instructions of engineers by creating or building new components for industrial machinery or equipment.
+Electro-mechanical technicians apply the theory and instructions of engineers by creating or building new components for industrial machinery or equipment.
 They must be adept at operating machinery, including drill presses, grinders, and engine lathes.